 Guide is one of the most remarkable films of Indian Cinema and truly a film that was ahead of its times.
 Based on RK Narayan’s novel The Guide, the film is immortalized by Director Vijay Anand’s bold, unconventional strokes; who would have dared to show a man and woman living together outside the sanctity of a marriage way back in the 1960s?
 And that too in a milieu as traditional as that of Hindi cinema, which rarely allows nonconformist relationships even today!
 In fact, it is one of the earliest efforts in Indian Cinema to actually show its two leading characters as frail human beings who could make mistakes in life, and yet be unapologetic about it.
 Consequently, Dev Anand, who also produced the film, was advised by all and sundry not to touch this project with a bargepole but it speaks volumes of his conviction towards the subject matter that not only did he get a film made on it but a film that remains one of the landmark films of Indian Cinema.

 Guide was made in two versions – an English version in collaboration with Pearl S Buck and directed by Ted Danielewski to introduce Dev Anand to western audiences and, of course, the Hindi version directed by Dev Anand’s younger brother, Vijay Anand.
-Initially Vijay was dead against directing this film causing Anand to approach elder brother Chetan Anand, who was busy with his own film, Haqeeqat (1964), and then Raj Khosla.
+Initially, Vijay was dead against directing this film causing Anand to approach elder brother Chetan Anand, who initially agreed but then got busy with his own production that he was also directing, Haqeeqat (1964).
+Then Raj Khosla was brought in to helm the film.
 But things didn’t work out here either.
 Vijay Anand was approached again and this time he took on the film, albeit reluctantly.
 Ironic because Guide today is regarded as perhaps the best film that Vijay Anand had made and rightly so.

 The film works best as it looks at the development of the relationship between Raju and Rosie.
 Raju’s courage and compassion, and the hypocrisy of ‘respectable’ society’s attitude toward ‘public women’ are powerfully portrayed, as is the chemistry between him and Rosie aided by tender, poignant moments and superb dialogues.
-However, their falling out, at the height of Rosie’s success, is rendered more sketchily — the film implies (in contradiction to its earlier message), that worldly success inevitably corrupts and that career women must indeed construct (in Rosie’s words) ‘a sort of fortress around the heart’.
+Here, in another deviation from the novel, Goldie Saab takes great care to show us the inside view off Rosie’s marriage, her neglect by Marco, his nastiness to her and even his whoring to justify her walking out of her marriage and living in with Raju.
+Whereas in the book, Rosie and Raju get physically attracted to each other and straight off hop into bed behind Marco’s back.
+But we have to understand that Narayan wrote for a niche English reading audience who accepted this affair more easily but Goldie knew it would be blasphemy and morally shocking for the masses who went to the cinema.
+And one has to say he got it right.
+He makes us feel for Rosie and we want her to leave Marco and be with Raju.
+However, once they get together and Raju makes Rosie a big star, ‘Nalini’, their falling out, at the height of Rosie’s success, is rendered more sketchily — the film implies (in contradiction to its earlier message), that worldly success inevitably corrupts and that career women must indeed construct (in Rosie’s words) ‘a sort of fortress around the heart’.